mosip/documentation/docs/resident-services.md

 MOSIP provides a reference implementation of the Resident portal that can be customized as per the country’s needs.
 The sample implementation is available [here](https://github.com/mosip/resident-ui/tree/develop).

-For getting started with the resident portal, refer to the [Resident Services User Guide](resident-portal-user-guide.md).
+For getting started with the resident portal, refer to the [Resident Portal User Guide](resident-portal-user-guide.md).

 ## Build and Deploy